jimetevenard/-Intrinsic-JAXP-validator/README.md

 1. **Why not supporting the SAX validation** (i.e. with a [`ValidatorHandler`](https://docs.oracle.com/javase/7/docs/api/javax/xml/validation/ValidatorHandler.html))
-    * Because the goal of this helper is to validate XML documents against various Schema type, including the *unusual suspects*, i.e. Schematron and NVDL, for witch no (real) SAX implementation is possible.
+    * Because the goal of this helper is to validate XML documents against various Schema type, including the *unusual suspects*, i.e. Schematron and NVDL, for witch no SAX implementation is available.
-    * Since he who can do more can do less, validators that implements the [`ValidatorHandler`](https://docs.oracle.com/javase/7/docs/api/javax/xml/validation/ValidatorHandler.html) also implements the [`Validator`](https://docs.oracle.com/javase/7/docs/api/javax/xml/validation/Validator.html)
+    * Since who can do more can do less, validators that implements the [`ValidatorHandler`](https://docs.oracle.com/javase/7/docs/api/javax/xml/validation/ValidatorHandler.html) also implements the [`Validator`](https://docs.oracle.com/javase/7/docs/api/javax/xml/validation/Validator.html)
 2. JAXP stands for *JAva XML Processing* API.